-Rescuers searching for victims of Iran building collapse
+Many still missing at site of deadly Iran building collapse

 “How can I go to bed, all those who trapped are like my sons,” he said.
 “Maybe some of them were my students.”

 Ghasem Rahmani, 63, who owned a shop in the building, stood at Lalehzar junction, a nearby intersection.
 “Until the collapse I was worrying about my belongings,” he said.
-“Now I am worrying about our sons there.
-(I) feel guilty.”
+“Now I am worrying about our sons there.”

-Authorities described the building as having a weak structure and it was built more than five decades ago.
-The fire was the worst in Tehran since a 2005 blaze at a historic mosque killed 59 worshipers and injured nearly 200 others.
+Authorities described the building, built more than five decades ago, as having a weak structure.
+Thursday’s fire was the worst in Tehran since a 2005 blaze at a historic mosque killed 59 worshippers and injured nearly 200 others.

+By nightfall Friday, scores of Iranians held candlelit vigils outside many Tehran fire stations and in other cities and towns across Iran.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.